thomasgermain/vaillant-component/README.md

 You can configure it through the UI using integration.
 You have to provided your username and password (same as multimatic app)

+**It is strongly recommended to use a dedicated user for HA**, for 2 reasons:
+- As usual for security reason, if your HA is compromised somehow, you know which user to block
+- I cannot strongly confirm it, but it seems vaillant API only accept the same user to be connected at the same time

 ## Releases
 ### [1.0.0](https://github.com/thomasgermain/vaillant-component/releases/tag/1.0.0)
 First release using config flow